A Reincarnation Adventure Part 5: Pick a Color

 Melissa Returns: A Difficult Beginning

-A New Body.
-A New Life Plan. by Nedda Wittels Copyright © 2022 I expected to wait for months and months for Melissa to reincarnate.
+Melissa 9 weeks old.
+Photo by Indian Spring Cattery, Virginia A New Body.
+A New Life Plan.
+Copyright © Nedda Wittels 2022 I expected to wait for months and months for Melissa to reincarnate.
 In fact, I had asked Melissa to wait until February, 2022.
-Being Melissa, she hadn't said she would do that, but she also didn't say "no" to my request.
-Still, when the email with the photo arrived in...
+Being Melissa, she hadn't said she would do that, but she also didn't say "no" to my request. ...

 read more